keyko-io/odyssey-dashboard/README.md

 1. We open the application as a Merk user
 1. We show the Merk home page with all the goods managed by Merk and the different states (Registered, In transit, Delivered, Problem detected)
 1. We click the '+' to register a new good
-1. The app opens a screen with the camara enabled, the Merk user scans the good QR code
+1. The app opens a screen with the camera enabled, the Merk user scans the good QR code
 1. After the QR is scanned, a screen asking for some additional metadata (name, description, etc.) is shown
 1. The view with the list of items registered now has a new item.
 This item has the state of "Registered"
 1. The user clicks in the item just created, and see the detailed view